Manipulating fermionic mode entanglement in the presence of superselection rules

-There are three general cases in which a local SSR-restricted LOCC transformation may not be possible according to the set of conditions given in Algorithm ~\ref{alg:algoritma}.
-Each case corresponds to the failure of the algorithm in a different step.
-However, the inclusion of a catalyst as in Eq.~\eqref{RhoToSigmaCatalytic} sometimes may drive an otherwise impossible fermionic state transformation.
-We can exemplify this possibility through the four-mode system described in section \ref{Sec::Conditions}.
+There are three scenarios in which a local SSR-restricted LOCC transformation may not be possible, as delineated by the set of conditions specified in Algorithm ~\ref{alg:algoritma}.
+The possible algorithmic failures at lines 28, 25, and 22 correspond to the first, second, and third scenarios, respectively.
+However, the inclusion of a catalyst as in Eq.~\eqref{RhoToSigmaCatalytic} may drive an otherwise impossible fermionic state transformation.
+We can exemplify this possibility through the four-mode system described in Sec.~\ref{Sec::Conditions}.

-Let us first discuss what is the proper dimension of \(\tau\) that can be involved in the state transformation.
-The catalyst cannot have two modes because the local P-SSR does not allow any quantum coherence in its state in this case.
-Similarly, a catalyst with more than four modes would be trivial as it becomes bigger than the original system.
-So, it is reasonable to choose the catalytic state to be
+Let us first discuss the appropriate dimension of \(\tau\) involved in the transformation.
+The catalyst \(\tau\) cannot have two modes, since the local P-SSR prohibits any quantum coherence in its state in this case.
+Also, a catalyst with more than four modes would be trivial as it becomes bigger than the original system.
+Hence, it is reasonable to choose the catalytic state to be

 where \(\tau_{e}\) (\(\tau_{o}\)) shares the same form with \(\rho_{e}\) and \(\sigma_{e}\) (\(\rho_{o}\) and \(\sigma_{o}\)) but has different parameters for the probability and coherence inside the even-even (odd-odd) sector of the Fock space, e.g., \(r_1\) (\(r_2\)) and \(\gamma_1\) (\(\gamma_2\)).